Title: Professor & Director

 The director of the Executive MBA Program for Physicians in the Heller School at Brandeis University since 2015, Dr. Chilingerian has accrued more than 40 years of professional excellence in his field.
-Specializing in health care organization and education, he has simultaneously acted as a program instructor of the AHRQ T-32 PhD Training Program in Health Services Research since 2010, director of executive education since 2007, and chair of the PhD and MBA health care concentrations from 1995 to 1998 and again from 2004 to the present.
+Specializing in health care organization and education, he has simultaneously acted as a principle investigator for the AHRQ T-32 PhD Training Program in Health Services Research since 2010, director of executive education since 2007, and chair of the PhD and MBA health care concentrations from 1995 to 1998 and again from 2004 to the present.
 Among his achievements include his founding of the MD/MBA Program in Health Management at Tufts Medical School, the largest MD/MBA program in the United States.
 In addition, he launched the Advanced Health Policy and Leadership Academy in partnership with the Hanley Center in Maine, which will train nearly 10 percent of all physicians in the state of Maine.

-Previously, Dr. Chilingerian served in various capacities, including as an adjunct professor of public health and community medicine with Tufts School of Medicine, professor of organizational behavior and health care management in Fontainebleau, France, adjunct assistant professor of the University of Massachusetts Medical School, assistant professor of the Graduate School of Management and Health Administration at Clark University, and instructor of Clark University Center in Luxembourg.
+Dr. Chilingerian has served in various capacities, including as an adjunct professor of public health and community medicine with Tufts School of Medicine, professor of organizational behavior and health care management in Fontainebleau, France, adjunct assistant professor of the University of Massachusetts Medical School, assistant professor of the Graduate School of Management and Health Administration at Clark University, and instructor of Clark University Center in Luxembourg.

 In preparation for his lauded career, Dr. Chilingerian sought formal education, obtaining a Bachelor of Arts in political science from Northeastern University in 1973, followed by a Master of Public Administration from the same university in 1975.
 He concluded his education in 1987, earning a Doctor of Philosophy in management from the Massachusetts Institute of Technology.